Skip to Content

 So, what exactly is ganache (pronounced guh-NAWSH)?
 And what is the difference between icing and ganache?
 A ganache is a mixture of melted chocolate and cream, which makes a more thick and rich mixture than an icing.

 Ganache can be used in the same way- to frost a cake, decorate a cake or even as a cake or pastry filling.
-Our white chocolate ganache recipe is simply a white chocolate version and it’s just as easy to make.
+It even makes delicious white chocolate truffles.

 The Ingredients: